Anomalous dimensions in the symmetric orbifold

 \section{Conclusions}

 In this paper we have studied in detail the perturbation in the symmetric product orbifold that is dual to turning on R-R flux in the ${\rm AdS}_3$ background.
 We have mainly focused on one two-magnon reference state, see eq.~(\ref{2magnon}), for which we have carried out the full calculation of the anomalous mixing matrix in the planar limit for twisted sectors up to $w=16$, see Fig.~\ref{fig:w16_spectrum}.
 From this we have then extracted the dispersion relation for eigenstates associated to the two-magnon states, and we have shown that the spectrum reproduces (for large $w$) the one predicted in \cite{Gaberdiel:2023lco}.
+(In turn, the results of \cite{Gaberdiel:2023lco} reproduced the integrable predictions of \cite{Babichenko:2009dk,Hoare:2013lja,Borsato:2013qpa,Lloyd:2014bsa,Frolov:2023pjw}.)
 Our analysis is therefore an independent consistency check of the results of \cite{Gaberdiel:2023lco}, and in particular, justifies the large $w$ limit that was taken there.
 It also suggests that the limit of \cite{Gaberdiel:2023lco} is naturally embedded in the full calculation, see the discussion in Section~\ref{sec:3.3}, and it would be interesting to explore this more systematically.

 We have carried out the calculation of the anomalous dimensions in two ways, once by contour-integrating a four-point correlator, see Section~\ref{sec:4point}, and once by summing over all possible three-point functions (OPE expansion), see Section~\ref{sec:3point}.
 These calculations agree perfectly.
 Both methods can be applied to calculate the anomalous dimensions of any quarter BPS states in the planar limit of the orbifold, and may therefore also be useful in other contexts.
 (The relevant Mathematica notebooks are included as ancillary files in the {\tt arXiv} submission.)